Home » Engineering » electrical engineering » Different types of transformer

 3.Transformers for rectifier and inverter circuits

-• Thermal design aspects need to be carefully looked at for eliminating hot spots.
-For the transformers used in high voltage direct current (HVDC) systems, the design of their insulation system is a challenging task because of combined AC-DC voltage stresses.
+• Engineers must carefully address thermal design aspects to eliminate hot spots.
+When designing transformers for high voltage direct current (HVDC) systems, they face the additional challenge of creating insulation systems that can withstand combined AC-DC voltage stresses.

 4.Furnace duty transformers

-• These transformers are used to feed the arc or induction furnaces, which are characterized by a low secondary voltage (80 to 1000 V) and a high current (10 to 60 kA) depending upon their MVA rating.
-A non-magnetic steel material is invariably used for the termination of LV leads and for the tank portion in their vicinity to eliminate hot spots and minimize stray losses.
+• Engineers use these transformers to supply power to arc or induction furnaces, which require low secondary voltages (80 to 1000 V) and high currents (10 to 60 kA), depending on their MVA rating.
+To eliminate hot spots and reduce stray losses, designers consistently use non-magnetic steel for terminating the LV leads and for the nearby sections of the tank.

-• For applications involving very high currents, LV terminals in the form of U-shaped copper tubes having suitable inside and outside diameters are designed so that they can be cooled by oil/water circulation from inside.
-In many cases, a booster transformer is used along with the main transformer to reduce the rating of the tap-changer.
+• For applications involving very high currents, engineers design LV terminals as U-shaped copper tubes with appropriate inner and outer diameters to allow oil or water to circulate through them for cooling.
+In many cases, engineers also include a booster transformer alongside the main transformer to reduce the load on the tap-changer.

 5.Freight loco transformers